Concurrent Technologies has the ability to add user-specific capability to Helios product (LON:CNC)

 Concurrent Technologies plc

-Concurrent Technologies plc (LON:CNC) a world leading specialist in the design and manufacture of high-end embedded computer solutions for critical applications, has announced the launch of Hermes, a high-performance Plug In Card based on an Intel® processor.
-The
+Concurrent Technologies plc (LON:CNC) a world-leading specialist in the design and manufacture of high-end embedded computer solutions for critical applications, has announced that it has completed the acquisition of Phillips Aerospace, a designer and manufacturer of

 Concurrent Technologies plc